-The state of Alabama has multiple small ports, inland on waterways, but the Port of Mobile is the only large port that handles cargo.
+Alabama has multiple small ports inland on waterways, but the Port of Mobile is the only significant port that handles cargo.
 If you work here or on the ships that come in and out of the port, you should know that you have certain legal rights.

 Major exports include oversized cargo, containers, lumber, coal, flooring, frozen poultry, iron, steel, and soybeans.
 The Port of Mobile ranks number one in ports in the country for breakbulk lumber.
 There are also berths for cruise ships here.

 Maritime Accidents in Alabama

-The Port of Mobile, as a busy and industrious maritime port, is a dangerous place to work, even when everything is done correctly.
-One small incident can turn into a huge accident with big repercussions, from damage to equipment to injured workers, and even fatalities.
+As a busy and industrious maritime port, the Port of Mobile is a dangerous place to work, even when everything is done correctly.
+One minor incident can become a massive accident with big repercussions, from damage to equipment to injured workers and even fatalities.

-Other tragic port accidents occurred just a few months before the cargo loading incident, in the spring of 2013.
+Other tragic port accidents occurred just a few months before the cargo loading incident in the spring of 2013.
 Several explosions on barges occurred and severely injured three workers employed by the Oil Recovery Company.
 The barges had been carrying liquefied natural gas.

-The large cruise ship was being repaired at dock in the Mobile River when a wind caused it to come unmoored.
-The ship drifted across the river and collided with another docked ship.
+The large cruise ship was being repaired at the dock in the Mobile River when a wind caused it to come unmoored.
+The boat drifted across the river and collided with another docked ship.
 All workers on board at the time were accounted for and uninjured.

-With its position on the Gulf of Mexico, Alabama is an important point of origin for commercial fishermen, who work in one of the most dangerous of all maritime industries.
+With its position on the Gulf of Mexico, Alabama is an important point of origin for commercial fishermen working in one of the most dangerous maritime industries.
 In 2013, a commercial fishing vessel off the coast of Alabama sank in the Gulf after its engines failed.
 Without being able to control it, waves caused the boat to take on water.

 Legal Resources for Maritime Workers in Alabama

-If you get injured on the job, how will you pay your medical bills or other bills if you can’t get back to work right away?
-The good news is that you have laws in place to protect you.
-If you get hurt on the job either in the port or on a ship, there is a law that gives you the chance to get the money you need to get back on your feet.
+If you get injured on the job, how will you pay your medical or other bills if you can’t return to work right away?
+The good news is that Alabama maritime workers have laws that protect them.
+If you get hurt on the job, either in the port or on a ship, a law allows you to get the money you need to get back on your feet.